Power in Relationships

 The role of a feminine woman

 Now, I know that above I said something which will anger some women, but those of you who know my work well know exactly what I mean.
 I’m not saying a woman should sit there and take bad treatment.
 Far from it.
-A feminine woman is not out there so seek control, see.
+A feminine woman is not out there to seek control.
 Femininity is about opening to and giving love.
 (Click here to take the quiz on “How Naturally Feminine Am I Actually?”)

 What kind of power?